Manifestation & The Law Of Attraction

 I suppose the thing that really gets me about this is the simple and straightforward awesomeness of it all.
-You can see how simple it is here.

 When you think about it, it's absolutely astounding that we, human beings, puny and small as we are, in comparison to the vastness of the cosmos, have the ability to cause the universe to manifest reality in ways that we control.